ammar-tanwar/bloglearnbay/posts/how-will-ai-in-digital-marketing-save-marketers-in-a-cookieless-world.md

 It's no secret that the use of cookies on the internet has started becoming obsolete.
 At the same time, we all know that cookies are the oxygen for marketing and advertising domain.

-However, from the perspective of advanced <a href="https://blog.learnbay.co/ai-and-cybersecurity-a-match-made-in-technology-heaven" target="_blank">cyber security</a> measures, cookies are the real demon.
+However, from the perspective of advanced <a href="https://blog.learnbay.co/ai-and-cybersecurity-a-match-made-in-technology-heaven" target="_blank">cybersecurity</a> measures, cookies are the real demon.
 So, anyway, our world has to get rid of cookies.

 But as a marketer, it can be a big loss for you.